The Annual Mobile Shootout

 Mobile Shootout Rules

-- The power level will be 30 watts and you will use your own transmitter as the RF source.
+- The power level is 30 watts and you will use your own transmitter as the RF source.

-- A Bird Watt Meter will be inserted in your feedline to ensure that everyone transmits the same power level.
+- The official watt meter will be inserted in your feed line to ensure that everyone transmits the same power level.